-- Download the boardsmanship and parliamentarian resource guide. - Bylaws, standing rules, policies. - Robert's Rules of Order Newly Revised (12th Edition) - Spring: After appointment, attend the first meeting(s) and get a copy of the governing documents and calendar of meetings.
+- Spring: After appointment, attend the first meeting(s) and get a copy of the governing documents and calendar of meetings.
 Meet with the president to determine needs and expectations for this position.
-Complete required training courses if any. - June: Attend National PTA Convention as budget allows. - July: Attend Texas PTA LAUNCH for training, networking, and resources as budget allows. - August: Assist the president in preparing agendas.
+Complete required training courses, if any. - June: Attend National PTA Convention as budget allows. - July: Attend Texas PTA LAUNCH for training, networking, and resources as budget allows. - August: Assist president in preparing agendas.
 Note any required deadlines in the bylaws, standing rules, or policies.
-Determine when the next Texas PTA approval of bylaws and standing rules are required and plan accordingly. - February: Attend Texas PTA Rally Day at the Capitol (odd-numbered years) as budget allows. - Spring: Plan for nominating committee and election processes according to meetings calendar. - May: Prepare documents and materials for your successor.
+Determine when the next Texas PTA approval of bylaws and standing rules are required and plan accordingly. - February: Attend Texas PTA Rally Day at the Capitol (odd-numbered years) as budget allows. - Spring: Plan for nominating committee and election processes according to meetings calendar. - May: Prepare documents and materials for successor.

 Questions?
 Find more resources at txpta.org/parliamentarian.
-In addition, you may contact your Council PTA, Field Service Representative, or email presidentelect@txpta.org.
+Contact your Council PTA or Field Service Representative.